Lothians charity staff riding double bike while smiling

 We will normally keep in touch with you about applications via email, although sometimes it may be useful to have a quick discussion over the phone.
 You can state in the application form how you would prefer us to contact you.

-All applicants must have read and agree to our grant related Terms and Conditions.
+All applicants must have read and agree to our grant related Terms and Conditions which can be found on our online application system.

-Eligible applications are reviewed by a small assessment team, looking at how the project meets our strategic aims, in particular the level of patient benefit.
+Eligible applications are reviewed against how the project meets our strategic aims, in particular the level of patient benefit.

 Unsuccessful applicants will be provided with feedback around the reasons for not providing funding, which we hope will help to improve any future applications either to NHS Lothian Charity or a different funding body.